HashBrownCMS/cli/README.md

   set       Set a settings value, such as "editor" use       Switch between projects and environments

+connection
+  edit      Edit a connection
+  ls        List all available connections new       Create a new connection rm        Remove a connection

 content
   edit      Edit a content node
   ls        List all available content new       Create a new content node rm        Remove a content node

+form
+  edit      Edit a form
+  ls        List all available forms new       Create a new form rm        Remove a form

 schema
   edit      Edit a schema